JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 >   <img alt="Tip" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/f167aefa480e8d37e9941a25f0b40981b74a47be/blockquotes/badge/dark-theme/tip.svg">
 > </picture><br>
 >
-> You can troubleshoot mapping (and not only) issues by using
+> You can troubleshoot mapping and other issues by using the
 > `-Djetbrains.runtime.api.verbose=true` system property when running your tests.

-When building JBR API via `make jbr-api` or `build.sh`, it will report a digest of API changes with compatibility status.
-If build script reports *MAJOR* status, that means that you've broken compatibility and need to revise your API changes.
+When building JBR API via `make jbr-api` or `build.sh`, it will report a digest of API changes with their compatibility status.
+The *MAJOR* status means that you've broken compatibility and need to revise your API changes.